History of Typesetting: The Journey of Till Date

-Let’s take a tour through the history of typesetting, which would allow us to get an idea about the typesetting guide and the history typography:
+A lot of time has passed since the first typesetting device.
+Let’s take a tour through the history of typesetting in this article.
+This will allow us to get an idea about the typesetting guide and the history of typography:

 Types of typesetting

-Back then, there was a predominant use of letterpresses, also referred to as platen presses, to create business cards.
-After this, there was the introduction of the California Job Case that allowed for a quick way to hand set the type.
-It was in China that movable type blocks were invented and made from wood and it was Johannes Gutenberg who developed the first printing press.
+Back then, there was a predominant use of letterpresses, also called platen presses, to create business cards.
+After this, the California Job Case was introduced, allowing a quick way to hand-set the type.
+It was in China that movable type blocks were invented and made from wood, and it was Johannes Gutenberg who developed the first printing press.
 Till then, type was set by hand and implemented through letterpresses.

 Hot Metal Typesetting